**Perth to Fitzgerald River National Park**

 Swag camping at Coodlie Park Farm Retreat, which provides toilets and showers.

-Today, dive into glassy waters and swim with wild sea lions and dolphins on a 3-hour cruise in the sheltered waters of Baird Bay.
-This optional experience is an outsourced adventure operated by Baird Bay Eco Tours.
 Those who choose to stay on land will travel to Point Labatt Conservation Park, the only place on the mainland where you can see Australian seal pups playing and resting on the beach.

 Travel around 400km today.